-In late October, Italian courts convicted six scientists and a government official—all members of the National Commission for the Forecast and Prevention of Major Risks—of manslaughter for giving "incomplete, imprecise and contradictory" information in the days leading up to an earthquake that struck L'Aquila on April 6, 2009.
-Tens of thousands of buildings were destroyed, 1000 people were injured, and 308 people died, and the courts believe it was because scientists didn't do enough to warn civilians of the risk of a devastating quake.
+In October 2012, Italian courts convicted six scientists and a government official—all members of the National Commission for the Forecast and Prevention of Major Risks—of manslaughter for allegedly downplaying information in the days leading up to the devastating earthquake that struck L’Aquila on April 6, 2009.
+Tens of thousands of buildings were destroyed, 1000 people were injured, and 308 people died.
+The courts believed it was because scientists didn't do enough to warn civilians of the risk of a massive quake.
+(All but one of the convictions were overturned on appeal in 2014, and the remaining defendant had his sentence reduced from six years to two.)

 For centuries, people wondered what caused the Earth to shake.
-In the 1960s, scientists finally settled on the theory of plate tectonics (more on the origins of the theory can be found here), which posits that the Earth’s surface is built of plates—solid slabs of rock—that move relative to each other on top the hotter, molten material of the outer core.
+In the 1960s, scientists finally settled on the theory of plate tectonics, which posits that the Earth’s surface is built of plates—solid slabs of rock—that move relative to each other on top the hotter, molten material of the outer core.
 As these plates move around, they slide past and bump into each other; on the boundaries of these plates are faults, which have rough edges and stick together while the rest of the plate keeps moving.
 When this occurs, the energy that would normally cause the plates to move past one another is stored up, until eventually, the force of the moving plates overcomes the friction on the jagged edges of the fault.
 The fault unsticks and releases that energy, which radiates outward through the ground in waves, causing an earthquake when the waves reach the surface.

 The Challenges of Prediction